mastewalshiferaw/AP_JavaSocketChatApp/README.md

 # AP_JavaSocketChatApp
-a simple application built with Java Sockets.
+A real-time, multi-threaded chat application built with Java Sockets and a Swing GUI.
+Features a client-server architecture supporting multiple concurrent users